Proving a Claim of Negligent Security in Maryland

 This is an important consideration in all negligent security and other personal injury claims.
 Plaintiffs need to pay close attention to the statutory time limit on their claim.
 If the clock runs out, the claim effectively disappears.

 As established in Code of Maryland 5–101, there is a three-year time limit for civil lawsuits, which includes negligent security claims.
 That being said, there are special considerations in place for minor children and individuals with a mental disability.

 Let Us Help You Today

-If you have legal questions about premises liability, negligent security or other aspects of personal injury law, there are countless advantages to retaining an experienced attorney.
+If you have legal questions about premises liability, negligent security or other aspects of personal injury law, there are countless advantages to retaining an experienced Baltimore personal injury lawyer.
 Don’t hesitate to contact Iamele & Iamele, LLP in Baltimore, Maryland for help with your case.